ashwintallapaka/health-anomaly-project/README.md

   Kafka→Spark connector work will hit mismatched fields.
 - 🚧 No persistence layer yet (the schema anticipates MongoDB collections and HDFS batch paths, but nothing writes to either yet).

-## Branches

-Team members are working in per-person branches before merging into `main`: check open branches on GitHub for in-progress work (e.g. Kafka setup, Day 1 notes, the Spark dashboard).
-Coordinate in your team channel before merging into `main` to avoid clobbering someone else's in-flight changes.